VOX - Vanguard Communication Services ETF

 What is VOX?

 VOX is the ticker symbol for Vanguard Communication Services ETF, an listed exchange-traded fund.
-Seeks to track the performance of a benchmark index that measures the investment return of stocks in the communication services sector.
-Passively managed, using a full-replication strategy when possible and a sampling strategy if regulatory constraints dictate.
+The Vanguard Communication Services ETF (VOX) endeavors to replicate the investment returns of a specific benchmark index, which gauges the financial performance of companies within the communication services industry.
+This fund employs a passive management approach, typically utilizing a full-replication strategy to mirror the index's holdings directly.
 Listed on AMEX.
 VOX is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the VOX options snapshot look like today?